QishengL/QishengL.github.io/_pages/about.md

 News
 ======
+* One paper is accepted to EMNLP 2023.

 * One proposal is accepted to NeurIPS2023 Creative AI Track.

 * One paper is submitted to ICASSP 2024.

-* One paper is submitted to EMNLP 2023.

 * One paper is submitted to ML4CD workshop @ NeuraIPS 2023.